 To be GDPR compliant, you need to consider lots of different types of staff data.
 For example, how do you securely handle and store timesheets?
 What about emails or text messages from employees who are asking for holiday leave?

 There’s also the question of how you securely store sick notes – and other data you need to consider.
-If you have not already done so, determine what data you have and create processes for securely handling and storing it.

 Your employees need to know what personal data of theirs your payroll team and business holds.
 Also, you have to respond to subject access requests (SARs) and requests for their personal data to be either rectified or erased.
 This can be from present or past employees.

 Do you leave printed payslips on the desks of your employees?
 You need to make sure they are given to employees in a secure way.
 One solution is the use of online payslips, where employees can securely access them.
 For example, they need to put in a password before they can see them.